+• The Requirements for the Transportation of Timber, the Deed of Delivery

+and Receipt of Timber and the Conveyance Document, and the Notifica- tion Form for the Tax and Customs Board of selling or buying of the Cut- ting Right or Timber

+Forest Act

-The Requirements for the Transportation of Timber, the Deed of Delivery and Receipt of Timber and the Conveyance Document, and the Notification Form for the Tax and Customs Board of selling or buying of the Cutting Right or Timber Forest Act The Methods for Measuring of Timber and Wood Chips, and Determining the Volume thereof, and the Requirements set for Measurement Accuracy and for the Documentation of the Results of Measurements Law of Obligations Act 5.3 Offshore trading and transfer pricing Commercial Code 5.4 Custom regula- tions Customs Act 5.5 CITES Act on Ratification of Convention on International Trade in Endangered Species of Wild Fauna and Flora 6.
-Due diligence / due care 6.1 Due diligence / due care procedures Forest ActAccounting Act 7.
-Ecosystem Services 7.1 Ecosystem Ser- vices Hunting Act Environmental Impact Assessment and Environmental Management System Act Environmental Charges Act Tourism Act
+• The Methods for Measuring of Timber and Wood Chips, and Determining the Volume thereof, and the Requirements set for Measurement Accuracy and for the Documentation of the Results of Measurements

+Law of Obligations Act

+5.3 Offshore trading and transfer pricing Commercial Code

+5.4 Custom regula- Customs Act

+tions

+5.5 CITES Act on Ratification of Convention on International Trade in Endangered Species of Wild Fauna and Flora

+6. Due diligence / due d care

+6.1 Due diligence / due Forest Act

+care procedures Accounting Act

+7. Ecosystem Services

+7.1 Ecosystem Ser- Hunting Act

+vices Environmental Impact Assessment and Environmental Management System Act

+Environmental Charges Act

+Tourism Act